Updates for Fall 2021 Students

 COVID-19 Exposure, Reporting by students and employees and District Communication

 If a student, faculty, or staff member experiences symptoms of COVID-19 they are to stay at home, seek medical attention and contact their primary care provider, or make an appointment to be tested and immediately communicate with their instructor or supervisor.
-Sick faculty, staff, or students should not return to any of the College facilities, or end isolation until they have met CDC’s criteria to discontinue home isolation.
+Unvaccinated, sick faculty, staff, or students should not return to any of the College facilities, or end isolation until they have met CDC’s criteria to discontinue home isolation.
 When you can be around others (end home isolation) depends on different factors for different situations.

 Please find CDC’s recommendations for your situation below.